tardigrade3/digital-scrapbook/README.md

 * Some uploaded portrait images are displayed in landscape in the exported scrapbook pdf.
 * Some images do not load when DEBUG is set to False in settings.py
+* There is basically no security becuase our teacher said we didn't have to worry about it (lmao)

 ## Credits